Research Assistant and PhD student at University of California, San Diego, CSE department

 PSPICE & HSPICE

-Simulink, Stateflow Toolbox (MATLAB), Python Scripting, VHDL, Java Programming
+Simulink, Stateflow Toolbox (MATLAB), TensorFlow

 "Fault Tolerance in Real-Time Systems"Real-time systems employ redundancy for reliability which causes huge energy consumption.
 Many prior energy-reduction techniques result in early failure due to hard faults.
 In this work, we proposed a method that minimizes energy consumption while tolerating hard faults and incurs only 1% energy overhead in comparison to the state-of-the-art method that does not tolerate hard faults.
 I used C++ and MATLAB to run simulations and solve optimization problems in this work.
-This project is under major revision at IEEE Transaction on Computers.

 I like mysteries and puzzles a lot, that is why I enjoy watching police mystery TV series or medical mysteries.
 I also do clothes designing in my free time, a refreshing activity that helps me focus and clear my mind.
 I sometimes go jogging after my classes, to get some air and think about ideas for my research.
 I usually have helpful ideas when I am running or walking and have solved a lot of the problems in my projects while exercising!

 Swimming, Jogging, Clothes Designing, Etymology and language studies